Python API

 # dsi.schema(filename)

-schema_dsi.schema("../test/example_schema.json") # must be before reading Cloverleaf data
+schema_dsi.schema("../clover3d/schema.json") # must execute before reading Cloverleaf data

 #dsi.read(path, reader)